sealionking/Eventmap/README.md

 ### Geocoding
 The module has two different geocoding services implemented to convert from the user entered city and country to a latitude/longitude on the map.

-The module implements Geocoding with both the [GoogleMaps API](https://developers.google.com/maps/documentation/geocoding/intro) and the [MapQuest API](https://developer.mapquest.com/documentation/geocoding-api/).
+The module implements Geocoding with [OpenStreetMap Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim), [GoogleMaps API](https://developers.google.com/maps/documentation/geocoding/intro), [MapQuest API](https://developer.mapquest.com/documentation/geocoding-api/)

-The MapQuest implementation is enabled by default and the API key can be changed in "Settings -> Development -> UNCCD Event Map Settings"
+The OpenStreetMap implementation is enabled by default.

 ### External libraries
 The module uses three third-party JavaScript libraries: